andrehessels/nethermail/README.md

 3. The recipient can click on "View message", enter in the passcode the sender made, and view your message.

 ## Modifying code
-If you want to use NetherMail, you can go to: https://andrehessels.nl/nethermail

 If you want to develop using the source code of Nethermail, use below steps:
 1. Clone this repository
 2. In firebase.js, enter in your own Firebase configuration details